 If you're looking for somewhere to stay in Tuusula with lake views, especially if you're with a group, Pescator Villas are the perfect choice (bikes, sauna, and Jacuzzi included).
 Click here to read more about our stay with them.

 Another fantastic option if you find yourself in the Finnish capital for more than a few days is to hop on the ferry from Helsinki to Tallinn.
 It takes just over 2 hours to get between the two cities, and there are a few journeys per day to choose from.
-Tallinn is an incredible city to visit, even if only for a day.
+It's an incredible city to visit, even if you only visit Tallinn for a day.
 We visited Tallinn for 4 days in the summer and loved everything about it.
 Click here to read about my recommendations.